skeeto/skeeto.github.com/_posts/2015-03-19-A-Basic-Just-In-Time-Compiler.markdown

 readable, but non-executable.
 If the JIT compiler allocates memory through `malloc()`, fills it with machine instructions, and jumps to it without doing any additional work, there will be a segmentation fault.
-These details will all be encapsulated in an `asmbuf` struct.
+So some different memory allocation calls will be made instead, with the details hidden behind an `asmbuf` struct.

 ~~~c
 #define PAGE_SIZE 4096